• About Us

 Guru Tegh Bahadur’s teachings

-Guru Tegh Bahadur’s Gurbani (Guru’s Word) in Sri Guru Granth Sahib is in 56 Slokas (couplets) and 59 Shabads (holy hymns) in 15 classical Raags (musical measures).
+Guru Tegh Bahadur's Gurbani (Guru's Word) in Sri Guru Granth Sahib is in 56 Slokas (couplets) and 59 Shabads (holy hymns) in 15 classical Raags (musical measures).
 The language is the popular Santbhasha spoken by the Indian saints or bhagats (holy men and women).
-His Message is soul-stirring and his unique martyrdom instilled death-defying courage in the frightened and down-trodden masses of the sub-continent.
+His Message is soul-stirring and his unique martyrdom instilled death-defying courage in the frightened and downtrodden masses of the sub-continent.

-There is an essential Guru Jote (Light) continuity in Guru Tegh Bahadur’s teaching in the tradition of Jote Oha, Jugat Saee (Same Guru Light. of Guru Nanak – same methodology).
-It is the same revolutionary message as that of Guru Nanak’s ‘Game of love and that of the Guru-persons who followed.
+There is an essential Guru Jote (Light) continuity in Guru Tegh Bahadur's teaching in the tradition of Jote Oha, Jugat Saee (Same Guru Light. of Guru Nanak - same methodology).
+It is the same revolutionary message as that of Guru Nanak's 'Game of Love and that of the Guru-persons who followed.
 Acceptance of death is a pre-condition to full and fearless participation in this life.
 In Sikhi, inner detachment is not an excuse for opting out.
 Rather it is raj-jog as taught by Guru Nanak.
 Inner detachment from world-play makes a person fearless, and a warrior, fighting a just cause, invincible.

 Hiding from oppression and evil is not an option for those who wish to tread the righteous path of Guru Nanak.
 This was a path in which Armed defense was justified as a last resort.
 Throughout his life, the Guru retained his interest in the use of arms and in hunting while he prepared for the great task ahead – the Kalu meh Saka (epic deed in the Age of Darkness”) – which he was destined to perform in the Hukum (Will or Order) of the Akal Purakh (Timeless Being).

-400 Years Guru Tegh Bahadur Jayanti 2022 Wishes
+Guru Tegh Bahadur Parkash Gurpurab 2024 Wishes

 धर्म की खातिर दे दी इन्होंने अपनी जान।